pieroproietti/penguins-eggs/sourceforge/files/ISOS/alpine/README.md

 * You can find more informations on this Linux distro at: [AlpineLinux](https://alpinelinux.org/).

 # Important notes

 This image will boot only on BIOS systems and will go on `emergency shell`.
-From the emergency shell:
+From the emergency shell, just type "exit" to boot the live

-  * `mkdir /mnt`
-  * `mount /dev/sr0 /mnt`
-  * type `exit`
-  * `/mnt/live/sidecar.sh`
-  * type `exit`

-`colibri-builder` contain abuild package to create packeges for Alpine Linux.
-This version, don't need the previous procedure to boot, just type "exit".

-The system will boot normally, and You can safety install it using krill `doas eggs krill`,  and once installed, it's possible to update, install firmware `doas apk add linux-firmware`, customize it and remaster again.

 The main limits of this remasters, are: